kaminosekai54/MitoSplitter/README.md

 Change the python version for the one you are using.

-You can add or delete gene that will be recorded by ading them or deleting them in the setting.py file.
+You can add or delete genes that will be recorded by ading them or deleting them in the setting.py file.

 you will find something like :
 "geneToDetect":["12S", "COX1",